-If you missed that installment of our documentary, worry not, you can read it here!
+If you missed that instalment of our documentary, worry not, you can read it here!

 A TRULY HISTORIC HOSPITAL

-But, as you know, were love to giver our readers suggestions of places they can visit under their own steam when not participating on our nightly Jack the Ripper guided walking tour, and today we’re going to suggest a visit to the oldest hospital in London to still stand on it’s original site – the hospital of St. Bartholomew, or Barts, as it is more affectionately known.
+But, as you know, we love to give our readers suggestions of places they can visit under their own steam when not participating in our nightly Jack the Ripper guided walking tour, and today we’re going to suggest a visit to the oldest hospital in London to still stand on its original site – the hospital of St. Bartholomew, or Barts, as it is more affectionately known.

-The hospital itself dates back to 1123 when it was founded alongside the neighboring monastery of St Bartholomew, although most of its buildings came into being in the 18th century.
+The hospital itself dates back to 1123 when it was founded alongside the neighbouring monastery of St Bartholomew, although most of its buildings came into being in the 18th century.

 WHERE WATSON MET HOLMES

 It was in the Pathology Department of the Hospital that one of the fictions most famous meeting took place – the meeting of Dr. John H. Watson with Sherlock Holmes.